James McCracken, LCSW

 James McCracken LCSW demonstrating the power of attachment

 Prior to starting my private practice, I have held clinical faculty appointment at the UNC School of Medicine (Department of Psychiatry), where I have been a therapist, program director, and state-wide program coordinator in Early Psychosis Intervention services with the OASIS Program, and held multiple clinical positions in community mental health agencies in Birmingham, Alabama and New York City.
-I am also active in the EFT professional community via ICEEFT and the Carolina Center for EFT, the National Association of Social Workers, and local ("Triangle") psychotherapist communities, and I provide relationship education seminars and trainings to helping professionals and the public alike with the help of other EFT therapists (Hold Me Tight® NC).
-I have also held membership in the past with the American Academy of Psychotherapists, an advanced clinical fellowship organization for psychotherapists committed to personal growth and development beyond theoretical and technical training.
-I am also a member with the Clinical Social Work Association (locally known as the "NC Society for Clinical Social Work"), National Registry of Marriage Friendly Therapists, Modern Commitment, and the AEDP Institute.
+In addition to providing psychotherapy services as a clinician and supervising other psychotherapists, I am the Co-founder, Clinical Director, and a managing member of North Carolina Therapy Professionals, PLLC, a multi-professional group practice whose mission is to deliver state-of-the-art psychotherapy and counseling services to residents of North Carolina, and state of the art support for therapist employees.
+I have provided relationship and clinical education seminars and workshops to helping professionals and the public alike with the help of other relationship therapists (i.e. Hold Me Tight®).I am also active in professional communities via the AEDP Institute, ICEEFT, the North Carolina Community for EFT (co-founding member), and the National Association of Social Workers.
+I am the founder of the North Carolina Community of Psychotherapists ("the NC and Triangle therapist listservs"), and co-founding member of the United States Association of Licensed Psychotherapy Providers.
+I have also held membership in with the American Academy of Psychotherapists, the Clinical Social Work Association (locally known as the "NC Society for Clinical Social Work"), the American Association of Marriage and Family Therapists (AAMFT), the American Association of Sex Educators, Counselors and Therapists (AASECT), the National Registry of Marriage Friendly Therapists, Modern Commitment, and the Association for Contextual Behavioral Sciences (ACBS).
 Additionally, I know what it's like to be a psychotherapy client, having done my own for many years (I believe it is important for therapists to have this experience in addition to their training and supervision).

 James McCracken, LCSW Durham Couples Therapy